 Once you’ve determined which of these challenges apply to that particular campaign, it’s time to formulate a strategy to take them head-on.

 1. Keyword Strategy

-Find out which keywords are lucrative for that particular industry, and which ones in particular your client wants to rank for.
+Find out which keywords are lucrative for that particular industry, and which ones, in particular, your client wants to rank for.
 While some keywords will be valuable because they translate directly into business, others will be valuable for building brand awareness.
+For instance, real estate SEO can focus on location-specific keywords to target areas or cities that a realtor does business in.
 Consult with your client on their particular marketing objectives to determine the right keywords to target.

 2. Competitor Analysis